Classical Verification of Quantum Computations in Linear Time: Quantum Computation Verification: Problem Set-up

 \subsection{Quantum Computation Verification}

 In this subsection we formalize the quantum computation verification problem in our setting.
-The following definition reviews the definition of quantum computation verification given in \cite{ABEM}, with simple adaptation to our setting: \begin{defn}[Classical Verification of Quantum Computation, adapted from \cite{ABEM}] We say a protocol parameterized by security parameter $\kappa$ that takes (1) a quantum circuit $C$ and (2) a proposed output $o$, as inputs, is a CVQC protocol with completeness $c$ and soundness $s$ against BQP adversaries in QROM if: \begin{itemize} \item (Completeness)For $(C,o)$ such that $\Pr[C\ket{0}=o]\geq \frac{99}{100}$, the verifier accepts with probability $\geq c-\fneg(\kappa)$. \item (Soundness) For any malicious BQP server that makes at most polynomial query to the random oracle, for $(C,o)$ such that $\Pr[C\ket{0}=o]\leq \frac{1}{100}$, the verifier rejects with probability $\geq 1-s-\fneg(\kappa)$. \item (Efficiency) The honest behaviors of both parties run in polynomial time. \end{itemize}
+The following definition reviews the definition of quantum computation verification given in \cite{ABEM}, with simple adaptation to our setting: \begin{defn}[Classical Verification of Quantum Computation, adapted from \cite{ABEM}] We say a protocol that takes (1) a quantum circuit $C$ and a proposed output $o$, (2) a security parameter $1^\kappa$ as inputs, is a CVQC protocol with completeness $c$ and soundness $s$ against BQP adversaries in QROM if: \begin{itemize} \item (Completeness) For $(C,o)$ such that $\Pr[C\ket{0}=o]\geq \frac{99}{100}$, the verifier accepts with probability $\geq c-\fneg(\kappa)$. \item (Soundness) For any malicious BQP server that makes at most polynomial query to the random oracle, for $(C,o)$ such that $\Pr[C\ket{0}=o]\leq \frac{1}{100}$, the verifier rejects with probability $\geq 1-s-\fneg(\kappa)$. \item (Efficiency) Honestly both parties run in time polynomial in the size of the inputs. \end{itemize}

 \end{defn} As said in the introduction, we construct a linear-time CVQC protocol.
-We repeat the main theorem here: \begin{thm}[Repeat of Theorem \ref{thm:main} in Section \ref{sec:1}] Assuming the existence of noisy trapdoor claw-free functions \cite{BCMVV}, there exists a single server CVQC protocol in QROM such that: \begin{itemize} \item The protocol has completeness $\frac{2}{3}$. \item For verifying a circuit of size $|C|$, the total complexity is $O(\fpoly(\kappa)|C|)$, where $\kappa$ is the security parameter. \item The protocol has soundness $\frac{1}{3}$ against BQP adversaries in QROM. \end{itemize} \end{thm}
+We repeat the main theorem here: \begin{thm}[Repeat of Theorem \ref{thm:main} in Section \ref{sec:1}] Assuming the existence of noisy trapdoor claw-free functions \cite{BCMVV}, there exists a single server CVQC protocol in QROM such that: \begin{itemize} \item The protocol has completeness $\frac{2}{3}$. \item For verifying a circuit of size $|C|$, the total time complexity is $O(\fpoly(\kappa)|C|)$, where $\kappa$ is the security parameter. \item The protocol has soundness $\frac{1}{3}$ against BQP adversaries in QROM. \end{itemize} \end{thm}